-Medical leave will begin on the first day of the injury or illness; medical leave practices for maternity leaves are described in a separate section.
+Medical leave will begin on the first day of the injury or illness.
 Workers’ compensation rather than medical leave practices apply to work-related injury or illness.

 Employees who return from a medical leave are not eligible to receive pay for another medical leave until they have completed one year of continuous service from the date they return to work.

 Medical leave time will be considered a period of employment for the purpose of calculating length of service.